suitenumerique/hackdays2025/submissions/doc-spec/README.md

 [Alternative way of playing can be found here: https://vimeo.com/1090109520](https://vimeo.com/1090109520)

+ℹ️ **In the future, using NLdoc technologies, this system of importing and conversion can also be used for PDF and OpenDocument (`.odt`).
+The NLdoc platform makes it scalable by using queueing, Server Sent Events and deploying via Kubernetes.**

 ### Processes

 This section outlines the key workflows and drafts developed to support document migration into La Suite Docs.